Washington County, Ohio

 Washington County is a county located in the southeastern part of the U.S. state of Ohio.
 As of the 2020 census, the population was 59,711.
 Its county seat is Marietta.
 The county, the oldest in the state, is named for George Washington.
-Washington County comprises the Marietta, OH Micropolitan Statistical Area, which is also included in the Parkersburg-Marietta-Vienna, WV-OH Combined Statistical Area.
+Washington County comprises the Marietta, Ohio Micropolitan Statistical Area, which is also included in the Parkersburg–Marietta–Vienna, WV–OH Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 640 sqmi, of which 632 sqmi is land and 8.0 sqmi (1.3%) is water.
 It is the fifth-largest county in Ohio by land area.

 Washington County's southern and eastern boundary is the Ohio River.
 The Muskingum River, Little Muskingum River, Duck Creek, and the Little Hocking River flow through the county to the Ohio River.